-In both RF-based approaches, two-qubit gate speed has lagged behind its laser-based counterparts \cite{SlichterNature2021,Weidt2016}.
-Here, we introduce and experimentally realize a novel two-qubit entangling gate with gate speed an order of magnitude faster than previous RF-based gates in static magnetic field gradients \cite{Weidt2016} and a factor of two faster than previous two-qubit gates using the dynamic gradient approach \cite{SlichterNature2021}.
-Furthermore, in contrast to previous work, only a single phase modulated RF field per ion is required for its operation, further simplifying the scaling up of trapped-ion quantum computers.
+In both rf-based approaches, the two-qubit gate speed has lagged behind its laser-based counterparts \cite{SlichterNature2021,Weidt2016}.
+Here, we introduce and experimentally realize a novel two-qubit entangling gate with gate speed an order of magnitude faster than previous rf-based gates in static magnetic field gradients \cite{Weidt2016} and a factor of 2 faster than previous two-qubit gates using the dynamic gradient approach \cite{SlichterNature2021}.
+Furthermore, in contrast to previous work, only a single phase-modulated rf field per ion is required for its operation, further simplifying the scaling up of trapped-ion quantum computers.

-RF-controlled qubits in static magnetic gradients often have a relatively short coherence time due to magnetic field fluctuations.
+The rf-controlled qubits in static magnetic gradients often have a relatively short coherence time because of magnetic field fluctuations.
 Common practice to counteract decoherence is dynamical decoupling \cite{DDoverview2,DDoverview1}.
 Inspired by nuclear magnetic resonance refocusing pulses \cite{HahnSpinEcho,CPMG1,CPMG2}, refocusing techniques, referred to as pulsed dynamical decoupling, were designed for quantum registers to increase coherence time \cite{DDrefs6,DDrefs7,DDref5,DDref2,DDref3,DDref4,DDref1, DDUR}.
 The ideas of dynamical decoupling have also been extended to protect various gate operations by composite pulses \cite{CPref0,CPref1,CPref3,Piltz2013,CPref2}.
 Alternatively, dynamical decoupling is achieved by applying a continuous driving field, rather than pulses.
-Continuous dynamical decoupling, too, has been successfully incorporated into entangling gates in trapped ions \cite{timoney2011quantum, bermudez2012robust,Tan2013,Weidt2016}.
-The gate presented in this work utilizes continuous dynamical decoupling to create and entangle double-dressed qubit states \cite{farfurnik2017DimaDoubledressed,cohen2017continuous}, which offer built-in robustness against external noise making additional dynamical decoupling superfluous.
-Using these double-dressed qubits, we improved the coherence time by three orders-of-magnitude compared to the bare qubits.
+Continuous dynamical decoupling has also been successfully incorporated into entangling gates in trapped ions \cite{timoney2011quantum, bermudez2012robust,Tan2013,Weidt2016}.
+The gate presented in this work utilizes continuous dynamical decoupling to create and entangle double-dressed qubit states \cite{farfurnik2017DimaDoubledressed,cohen2017continuous}, which offer built-in robustness against external noise, making additional dynamical decoupling superfluous.
+Using these double-dressed qubits, we improve the coherence time by 3 orders of magnitude compared to the bare qubits.